 Our main contribution takes the form of a learning algorithm which jointly optimizes a compact representation of the data and the model.
 Our method, called GBRFF1, leverages both Gradient Boosting and RFF.
-We describe its pseudo-code in Algorithm 2.
-We present below its main constitutive elements by following the steps of the gradient boosting method of Algorithm 1.
+We describe its pseudo-code in Algorithm 2 which follows the steps of Algorithm 1.
 The loss function l at the core of our algorithm is the exponential loss: